CodingNoob234/ml-rest-poc/README.md

 # Introduction
-This repository contains a REST api that can receive post request with data, that it uses to predict a fraudulent transaction.
-This application is aimed to provide a proof-of-concept and is related to ml-model-poc.
-There the model is trained and the necessary functions for feature engineering are packaged from there.
+This repository contains a REST API that can receive post requests with data that is used to compute features and return a prediction.
+As an example, main.ipynb trains a model on the Credit Card Fraud Detection dataset from Kaggle.
+The model and pre-computed features are stored in pickle so it can be loaded in the REST API.
+The API supports validation of the input data and using pre-computed features (for example features based on grouped averages for example or historic means).

 # Build and Test
 Below is described how the applications can be run locally or through container orchestration.
-For all below build descriptions, requests can be send to localhost:port/api/prediction.
+For all the descriptions below, requests can be send to localhost:port/api/prediction.

 ## Running locally
-It is generally advices to use a virtual environment to prevent dependency conflicts.
-If this is desired, first run the following commands:
+It is generally adviced to use a virtual environment to prevent dependency conflicts.
+First run the following commands:
 - ``` conda create --name my-temporary-env python=3.11.4```
 - ``` conda activate my-temporary-env ```
-- (removing is done by``` conda remove my-temporary-env ```)
+- (removing is done by ``` conda remove my-temporary-env ```)
 - ``` pip install -r requirements.txt ```

-After making sure all dependencies are installed, the application can be started by running ``` python -m app.main ``` in the root of the project.
+After making sure all dependencies are installed, the application can be started by running ``` python -m app.main ``` from the root of the project.
 (In case an error is thrown related to importing LightGBM, running ``` conda install -c conda-forge lightgbm ``` probably solves the issue).

 ## Running in Docker
 The application can also be run in a container by ``` docker compose up --build ```.

 ## Running in Kubernetes Cluster
-To mimic the Azure environment as much as possible, the application can be run in a locally managed kubernetes cluster as well.
+It is also possible to run the application in a kubernetes cluster.
 To do so, a list of commands need to be executed from the root of the project.
+First, make sure you have a local kubernetes cluster running (can be easily achieved with docker desktop or minikube).
 - ``` docker build -t ml-api-poc-image:latest . ```
-- ``` kubectl apply -f namespace.yaml ```
+- ``` kubectl apply -f deployment-kubernetes/namespace.yaml ```
-- ``` kubectl apply -f deployment.yaml ```
+- ``` kubectl apply -f deployment-kubernetes/deployment.yaml ```
-- ``` kubectl apply -f service.yaml ```
+- ``` kubectl apply -f deployment-kubernetes/service.yaml ```

-## Logging & Monitoring
-The kubernetes applications also contain config files for filebeat, elasticsearch and

 ## Test Call to API
 Through all the above methods, the API is reachable for POST requests at http(s)://localhost:31738/api/prediction (port 8000 for local and docker).
-The test2.ipynb notebook contains an example call to the ML api.
-This should work independent of how the application is build (local, docker, kubernetes).
+The test2.ipynb notebook contains an example call to the API.
+This should work independent of how the application is build (local, docker, kubernetes), but make sure to set the booleans 'local', 'k8' and 'http' correctly.

 # Creating Self-Signed Certificates
 For creating self signed certificates to enable one-way SSL communcation, execute the following commands: